 Deferred income tax assets and liabilities are measured at the tax rate of the expected asset realization or in the period in which the liability is settled.
 The tax rate is based on the legislated or substantially legislated tax rates and tax laws at the end of the reporting period.
 The measurement of deferred income tax assets and liabilities reflects the tax consequences arising from the manner in which the asset is expected to be recovered or the book value of the liability is settled at the end of the reporting period.
-If the deferred income tax is related to items that are not included in the profit or loss, it will not be recognized in profit or loss, but recognized in other comprehensive income tax assets are re-examined and recognized at the end of each reporting period.
+If the deferred income tax is related to items that are not included in the profit or loss, it will not be recognized in profit or loss, but recognized in other comprehensive income according to the relevant transactions or directly recognized in equity.
+Deferred income tax assets are re-examined and recognized at the end of each reporting period.